RedRoosterMobile/GoldenRetriever/README.md

 ## Install

-`yarn install`
+- `yarn install`
+- `brew install curl`

 ## Run

-- `brew install curl`
 - `node index.js`

 ## Ideas

-Make it run as a cronjob, that writes the value into a text file, and display it's value in your console
+Make it run as a cronjob, that writes the value into a text file, and display it's value in your console.
+Feel free to save the data and refine the algorithm further by changes in percent and so on but don't forget to backtest it.